OpenCHAMI/lanl-demo-sc23/README.md

 ## Stretch Goals

-* Boot Trinity or some other existing machine
+* Boot an existing machine
 * Use HMS tenancy to deploy two separate SLURM clusters on the HPC resources
 * Run Jobs